reno-router/blog-microservice/README.md

 This repo includes a [Docker Compose](https://docs.docker.com/compose/) [configuration](https://github.com/reno-router/blog-microservice/blob/master/docker-compose.yml) and a [dedicated Dockerfile for local development](https://github.com/reno-router/blog-microservice/blob/master/Dockerfile.local), which together will:

-* run a Postgres container, boostrapped with the [provided SQL intialisation and seed scripts](https://github.com/reno-router/blog-microservice/tree/master/data)
+* run a Postgres container, boostrapped with the [provided SQL initialisation and seed scripts](https://github.com/reno-router/blog-microservice/tree/master/data)
 * create a local network that's shared by both the database and microservice containers
 * start the microservice via [Denon](https://github.com/denosaurs/denon), automatically restarting whenever the source code changes

-If you haven't already, [install Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
-Then it's simply a case of running `docker-compose up`; the service will be available on port 8000, against which any of the requests under [_Operations_](#operations) can be made.
+If you haven't already, [install Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/), after which it's simply a case of running `docker-compose up`; the service will be available on port 8000, against which any of the requests under [_Operations_](#operations) can be made.

 ```
 $ curl http://localhost:8000/posts